7 Health Benefits Of Kidney Beans (Rajma) During Pregnancy

 If you love delicatessen salads and other such foods, there are chances that your body might have sulphite traces, as it is a preservative added in these foods.

-• Kidney beans contain good levels of a trace mineral known as molybdenum, which is a major component of sulfite oxidase enzymeiXAn enzyme that helps convert the harmful sulfites to sulfate that helps in detoxifying the sulphite (10).
+• Kidney beans contain good levels of a trace mineral known as molybdenum, which is a major component of sulfite oxidase enzymeiAn enzyme that helps convert the harmful sulfites to sulfate that helps in detoxifying the sulphite (10).

-• Consuming kidney beans regularly would help you stay away from sulphite related allergies such as headache or fast paced heartbeat while you are pregnant.
+• Consuming kidney beans regularly would help you stay away from sulphite related allergies such as headache or fast-paced heartbeat while you are pregnant.

 6. Contains Copper: